grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-18.png)

 Again, we then create a Reduce expression for the above query to reduce each of the above to a single value.
-This value represents the temperature differential between each tank's setpoint and it's actual real-time temperature:
+This value represents the temperature differential between each tank's setpoint and its actual real-time temperature:

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-19.png)